API Objects

 UNSUPORTED_GRANT_TYPE = "unsupported_grant_type"

-Error Code Value Description
+}| Error code | Value | Description |

-invalid_request Invalid Request The request headers or body are improperly formatted.
-For instance, required fields are missing or the Content-Type header is incorrect.
+invalid_request | Bad Request | The request headers or body are incorrectly formatted.
+For instance, required fields might be missing or the Content-Type header might be incorrect. |

-invalid_client Invalid Client The value of the client_id field differs from the allowed value (e.g., it is not equal to chat_bot).
+invalid_client | Invalid client | The value of the client_id field differs from the acceptable one (for example, it is not equal to chat_bot). |

-invalid_grant Invalid Authorization Data The user with the specified login is not found, or the password is incorrect.
+invalid_grant | Invalid authentication data | The user with the specified login was not found, or the password is incorrect. |

-unsupported_grant_type Invalid Authorization Type The value of the grant_type field differs from the allowed value (e.g., it is not equal to password).
+unsupported_grant_type | Incorrect authentication type | The value of the grant_type field differs from the allowed one (e.g., it is not equal to password). |

-# ChatTypeEnum
+ChatTypeEnum

 The enumeration contains possible chat types.